DevOpsPlayground/chaos-engineering/steps/step01/README.md

 ## Running our first experiment
 We now have a template we can use to initiate an experiment.
 From the templates page in the console, tick the box next to the template you just created and then click the `Start Experiment` button.
 For now, after this, just click on the `Start Experiment` button.
 We'll then be prompted to confirm we want to start the experiment, so enter `start` in the field and click the `Start Experiment` button.

 This will open the experiment page, where we can see the progress of the experiment.
 If you open the [EC2 instances page](https://eu-west-2.console.aws.amazon.com/ec2/home?region=eu-west-2#Instances) in a new tab, you should be able to find the instance, and after a short while see that it's stopped.

 If you try to open the URL for the instance, you should see that it's no longer available.
 So our experiment has demonstrated that we don't have a resilient infrastructure.

 If you remember, we set the experiment to restart the instance after 2 minutes.
 After this time, refresh the EC2 instances page, and check the public IP assigned to the instance and access the URL via that IP you should see that the instance is running again.

+If we open the `experiments` section in the AWS console, we can see our experiment listed with a state of `Completed`.
+If we click on the experiment id, we can re-open the experiment and review the details.

+Because we've created an experiment template, we can now run this experiment whenever we want to test the resilience of our infrastructure.

+## Cleaning up
+Once you've completed the experiment, you can clean up the resources by running the command `terraform destroy --auto-approve --var-file ../common/common.tfvars`.
+This will remove the resources we've created in this step.

 <br />
 <br />